claranet/spryker-demoshop/README.md

 Just to build the docker image use: `./docker/run build`

-This applies to both environments since both are based of the very same image.
+This applies to both environments since both are based on the very same image.
 It will build the main spryker-demoshop image as well as a specialized jenkins-slave flavour from the spryker-demoshop image.

+Actually 2 images are being built, one for the actual shop image which is being used for the nginx and the php containers in both the yves and the zed layer, and one for the jenkins slave container.
+The latter only extends the shop image by all required Jenkins components in order to create Jenkins slave/worker.
+The reason for doing this in top of the actual shop image is that all the backend jobs being ran via Jenkins require the full spryker code base.

+The build time on a regular workstation with SSDs built in currently takes aprpoximately 10 minutes for both images.

 ### Start Development Environment